Important Skills Needed to Become a Psychologist

 While most high-paying jobs in psychology can only be unlocked with more advanced training, there are lots of roles available for those with a bachelor’s degree in psychology.
 The foundational training received in an undergraduate program provides the fundamental knowledge of human behavior, and a person’s specific skills could further help them refine what type of entry-level psychology job is right for them.

-Many people find success in the jobs they can get at this educational level, but many people may choose to work in an entry-level job for a few years before pursuing a master’s degree or doctorate, which can open up additional opportunities.
+Many people find success in the job market at this educational level, but many people may choose to work in an entry-level job for a few years before pursuing a master’s degree or doctorate, which can open up additional opportunities.

 Substance Abuse, Behavioral Disorder, and Mental Health Counselors